ljara2106/AWSS3ImageUploader/README.md

 4. If the image meets the specified criteria (file type and size), it will be uploaded to the specified S3 bucket path.
 Otherwise, you will receive an error message indicating the issue.

-## Contribution

-Contributions to this project are welcome!
-If you have any suggestions, bug reports, or feature requests, please [open an issue](https://github.com/ljara2106/AWSS3ImageUploader/issues) or submit a pull request.

-## Author

-This AWS S3 Bucket Image Uploader Tool is maintained by [ljara2106](https://github.com/ljara2106).

----

-Thank you for using the AWS S3 Bucket Image Uploader Tool!
-We hope it simplifies your image upload process to Amazon S3 and helps you manage your resources effectively.
-If you have any questions or need assistance, please don't hesitate to reach out.